pavel-prykhodko96/portfolio/README.md

 ## Portfolio
 Here are some projects and tasks to show my knowledge and skills.
-They were created during the study, completing test task from different companies, books.
+They were created during the study, completing test tasks from different companies, books.

 #### Short descriptions of each, sorted by month and year of completion:
 * alien_invasion - the project (game), written on Python, September 2019